usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _The Way Of Time_, by Biosphere
+- _GULP_, by Facta
 - _no floor_, by More Eaze, claire rousay
-- _GULP_, by Facta
 - _Borez_, by Borez, Beau Wanzer, Rezzett
 - _Lifetime_, by Erika de Casier
 - _Dissever_, by Emptyset
 - _Frances the Mute_, by The Mars Volta
 - _rubberneck_, by (un)familiar.
 - _Nightclouds_, by Ellen Arkbro
-- _ps / dm_, by spirit blue
-- _A City Drowned in God's Black Tears_, by Infinity Knives, Brian Ennals
-- _Egotrip_, by John michel, Anthony James
-- _Magic, Alive!_, by McKinley Dixon
-- _Black Man!_, by Teller Bank$, Wino Willy

 </details>